Skip to main content

 What's Driving the Shift

-• Energy Cost Control: Organizations are turning to solar and storage microgrids to reduce utility exposure, load-shift during peak pricing, and monetize excess generation.
+• Energy Cost Control: Organizations are turning to gas, solar, and storage microgrids to reduce utility exposure, load-shift during peak pricing, and stabilize total energy cost.

 • Community Resilience: From tribal nations in California to churches in Georgia, microgrids are supporting public safety, medical access, EV charging, and emergency shelter.